Bazaruto Archipelago Travel Guide

-Consisting of five paradisiacal islands off the coast of Vilanculos in Mozambique's Inhambane Province, the Bazaruto Archipelago is the most popular tourist area in Mozambique and widely considered to be the 'Pearl of the Indian Ocean'.
-It is a luxury destination sought after by divers, fishermen, nature lovers and well-to-do sun seekers.
+Consisting of five paradisiacal islands off the coast of Vilanculos, in Mozambique's Inhambane Province, the Bazaruto Archipelago is the most popular tourist area in Mozambique and widely considered to be the 'Pearl of the Indian Ocean'.
+It is a luxury destination sought after by divers, fishermen, nature lovers and sun seekers.

 The largest and most popular island is Bazaruto, which gives the archipelago its name.
 To the west is the smallest island, Santa Carolina, nearly two miles (3km) long and less than half a mile (500m) wide, surrounded by protective coral reefs and deep water ideally suited to big game fishing.
-A narrow channel separates Bazaruto from its southerly neighbour Benguela, the second largest in the chain; followed by Magaruque, which is the closest island to Vilanculos on the mainland and primarily a diving resort.
-From Magaruque, the tiny uninhabited island of Bangue can be explored.
+A narrow channel separates Bazaruto from its southerly neighbour Benguela, the second largest in the chain, followed by Magaruque, which is the closest island to Vilanculos on the mainland and primarily a diving resort.
+From Magaruque, the tiny uninhabited island of Bangue can also be explored.